 Many business owners use SKUs for inventory tracking and storage.
 Many also label their products with stickers that show the SKU for easier exchanges and returns, or to handle questions from customers about specific products.

 SKUs are different from barcodes and UPC codes.
 For example, although barcodes are unique globally and are issued by a standards organization, you can create your own SKU format and codes for your business.
+For accurate inventory tracking and reporting, use unique SKUs for each product variant.

 Although you can use any format that you prefer, the following guidelines can help make your SKUs work best for you and your business: